The Hard Way (novel): Plot summary

-In a downtown Manhattan coffee shop Jack Reacher watches a man unlock a Mercedes and drive away.
-24 hours later, in the same coffeehouse, he's approached, interrogated, and then driven to The Dakota where he meets Edward Lane and five ex-military soldiers, part of Lane's private mercenary army.
-Lane offers Reacher payment for his eye-witness description of the guy who stole the car; hearing that Reacher is an ex-Army CID investigator, Lane offers to put him on the payroll at $25,000 a month to help find his wife Kate and as an afterthought, Kate's daughter Jade.
-The pair, along with the chauffeur Graham Taylor, a British ex-SAS employee, disappeared while on a shopping trip to Bloomingdale's.
+In a Manhattan coffee shop, Jack Reacher watches a man unlock a Mercedes and drive away.
+Twenty-four hours later, in the same coffee shop, Reacher is approached, interrogated and then driven to The Dakota, where he meets Edward Lane and five ex-military soldiers, part of Lane's private mercenary army.
+Lane offers Reacher payment for his eyewitness description of the man who stole the car; hearing that Reacher is a former military police investigator, Lane offers to put him on his company's payroll at $25,000 a month to help find his wife Kate and, as an afterthought, Kate's daughter Jade.
+The pair, along with Lane's chauffeur and British ex-operative Graham Taylor, disappeared while on a shopping trip to Bloomingdale's.

-The kidnapper initially tells Lane to put $1 million in his Mercedes and park it near the coffee shop where Reacher had been sitting - the man Reacher had seen drive off was the kidnapper.
-After the ransom retrieval the victims are not returned.
+The kidnapper initially tells Lane to put $1 million in his Mercedes and park it near the coffee shop–the man Reacher had seen drive off was the kidnapper.
+After the ransom retrieval, the victims are not returned.
 The kidnappers subsequently ask for $5 million and then an additional $4.5 million.
 The total comprises half the $21 million haul Lane had netted in an African operation.
-Kate and Jade are not returned.
+Despite agreeing to the new demands, Kate and Jade are still not returned.

-Lane's first wife, Anne, had also been kidnapped; she'd been found a month later, dead in a vacant lot.
-Patti Joseph, Anne's sister, is convinced Lane had ordered Anne's murder on disguised as a kidnapping because she'd asked for a divorce and a hefty settlement.
+Lane's first wife, Anne, had also been kidnapped; she'd been found dead a month later.
+Her sister, Patti Joseph, is convinced Lane had ordered her murder and staged it as a kidnapping because she'd asked for a divorce and a hefty settlement.
 Patti watches Lane's apartment month after month and passes info to an NYPD detective who passes it along to Lauren Pauling, a retired FBI agent who'd worked the first kidnapping.

 As Lane's African operation had been drawing to an ignominious close, Lane engineered the death of the mercenary he'd had kill Anne by leaving him and a second mercenary to be captured and killed, contrary to the military's vow to bring every man home.
 The police find a body floating in the Hudson; everybody assumes it is the chauffeur Graham Taylor.
 The kidnappers don't call.
 It's assumed Kate and Jade are dead.